James Owen (American politician)

-James Owen (December 7, 1784, Bladen County – September 4, 1865, Wilmington) was an American politician from North Carolina, a planter, major-general, businessman, and enslaver of Omar ibn Said.
-He was educated in private schools in Pittsburg.
-Subsequently, he was for many years president of the Wilmington and Raleigh Railroad and a major-general of the militia.
+James Owen (December 6, 1784 – September 4, 1865) was an American politician from North Carolina, a planter, adjutant general, businessman, and slave owner, including of Omar ibn Said.
+He was educated at William Bingham's Academy in Pittsboro.
+Subsequently, he was for many years president of the Wilmington and Raleigh Railroad and an adjutant general in the North Carolina militia during the War of 1812.
 His brother John Owen was governor of North Carolina.

-Owen was a member of the North Carolina state legislature in 1808-1811 and a Democrat U.S. Representative from North Carolina's 5th congressional district from 1817 to 1819.
+Owen was a member of the North Carolina House of Commons from 1808 to 1811 and a Democratic-Republican party U.S. congressman from North Carolina's 5th congressional district from 1817 to 1819.
 He died in 1865 and was interred at Oakdale Cemetery, Wilmington.
+He was a devoted Presbyterian and was a member of the First Presbyterian Church of Fayetteville, North Carolina, and an officer in the Fayetteville chapter of the American Bible Society.